The unreasonable effectiveness of Nonstandard Analysis: Introduction

-Finally, Horst Osswald has qualified the observation from the above quotes as \emph{Nonstandard Analysis is locally constructive}, to be understood as the fact that the mathematics performed in the nonstandard world is highly constructive while the principles needed to `jump between' the nonstandard world and usual mathematics, are highly non-constructive in general (See \cite{nsawork2}*{\S7}, \cite{Oss3}*{\S1-2}, or \cite{Oss2}*{\S17.5}).
+Finally, Horst Osswald has qualified the observation from the above quotes as \emph{Nonstandard Analysis is locally constructive}, to be understood as the fact that the mathematics performed in the nonstandard world is highly constructive while the principles needed to `jump between' the nonstandard world and usual mathematics, are highly non-constructive in general (see \cite{nsawork2}*{\S7}, \cite{Oss3}*{\S1-2}, or \cite{Oss2}*{\S17.5}).
 The results in this paper shall be seen to vindicate both the Mints and Osswald view.
+This paper contains numerous (rather) technical results and the uninitiated reader may refer to \cite{SB} for a very gentle introduction and more general overview.